 A Wendigo allegedly made a number of appearances near a town called Rosesu in Northern Minnesota from the late 1800’s through the 1920’s.
 Each time that it was reported, an unexpected death followed and finally, it was seen no more.

 Another well-known case involving Wendigo psychosis was that of Jack Fiddler, an Oji-Cree chief and medicine man known for his powers at defeating wendigos.
 Fidder claimed to have defeated 14 wendigos during his lifetime.
-Some of these creatures were said to have been sent by enemy shamans and others were member of his own band who had been taken with the insatiable, incurable desire to eat human flesh.
+Some of these creatures were said to have been sent by enemy shamans and others were members of his own band who had been taken with the insatiable, incurable desire to eat human flesh.
 In the latter case, Fiddler was usually asked by family members to kill a very sick loved one before they turned wendigo.
 Fiddler’s own brother, Peter Flett, was killed after turning wendigo when the food ran out on a trading expedition.
 Hudson’s Bay Company traders, the Cree, and missionaries were well aware of the wendigo legend, though they often explained it as mental illness or superstition.
 Regardless, several incidents of people turning wendigo and eating human flesh are documented in the records of the company.

 In 1907, Fiddler and his brother Joseph were arrested by the Canadian authorities for murder.
 Jack committed suicide, but Joseph was tried and sentenced to life in prison.
-He ultimately was granted a pardon, but died three days later in jail before receiving the news of this pardon.
+He ultimately was granted a pardon but died three days later in jail before receiving the news of this pardon.

 The frequency of Wendigo psychosis cases decreased sharply in the 20th century as the Native Americans came into greater and greater contact with Western ideologies.